MrigankaArya/The-Floor-Is-Lava/README.md

 How was this made?:

+	Shelves: Created a function to make shelves of any size with any # shelf levels.

-	Camera: The camera used is a perspective camera that also doubles as the player model.
-We also have a overheard orthographic camera for the minimap.
+	Camera: The camera used is a perspective camera that follows the player model.
+We also have a overhead orthographic camera for the minimap.

-	Movement: Movement is done by translating the player along a direction vector, which is multiplied into the camera matrix.
+	Movement (Interactivity): Movement is done by accelerating the player along a direction vector.
 The direction vector is calculated from the direction the player is facing in.
-Pressing the arrow keys accelerates you in directions respective to the camera's facing
+Gravity also is in place for the player.

-	Camera Panning: Camera panning is done by calculating the last speed which the mouse moved at in the last update tick and using that as a pan velocity for the edges to turn around and up and down.
+	Camera Panning (Interactivity): Camera panning is done by calculating the last speed which the mouse moved at in the last update tick and using that as a pan velocity for the edges to turn around and up and down.

 	Collision Detection: Done by raycasting from the vertices of the player model to a array of obstacles and then sliding along the intersected surface by projecting the player velocity onto the intersected plane and using the resultant vector as the new velocity vector.
+This handles any objects in any orientation with any geometric complexity.
+We also optimized this by taking advantage of the fact that most of the collidable objects are static (in terms of their z coordinate, at least), and the level is a hallway.
+We sorted the collidable objects by z coordinate and only tested collision for objects a maximum of 2 units away from the player's z coordinate.
+This way we do not do the calculation for faraway objects.
+It also means that the maximum collidable object size is 4.

 	Picking: Also done using raycasting.
 The ray is casted from the camera using the pointer coordinates and is checked against a array of interactable objects.

-	Lava reflections: We use 2 textures that move against each other in a sinuosoidal pattern and apply that on top using an algorithm that reproduces photoshop's screen algorithm.
+	Lava reflections: We use 2 textures that move against each other in a sinuosoidal pattern, multiply them with each other, and apply that on top using an algorithm that reproduces photoshop's screen algorithm.

 	Lava texture: We use a lava texture that is overlaid with a fog layer that is multiplied into the lava to provide a moving effect.